Easter Rising: Casualties

 More than 2,600 were wounded; including at least 2,200 civilians and rebels, at least 370 British soldiers and 29 policemen.
 All 16 police fatalities and 22 of the British soldiers killed were Irishmen.
 About 40 of those killed were children (under 17 years old), four of whom were members of the rebel forces.

 The number of casualties each day steadily rose, with 55 killed on Monday and 78 killed on Saturday.
-The British Army suffered their biggest losses in the Battle of Mount Street Bridge on Wednesday, when at least 30 soldiers were killed.
+The British Army suffered their biggest losses in the Battle of Mount Street Bridge on Wednesday when at least 30 soldiers were killed.
 The rebels also suffered their biggest losses on that day.
 The RIC suffered most of their casualties in the Battle of Ashbourne on Friday.

 The majority of the casualties, both killed and wounded, were civilians.
 Most of the civilian casualties and most of the casualties overall were caused by the British Army.
 This was due to the British using artillery, incendiary shells and heavy machine guns in built-up areas, as well as their "inability to discern rebels from civilians".
-One Royal Irish Regiment officer recalled, "they regarded, not unreasonably, everyone they saw as an enemy, and fired at anything that moved".
+One Royal Irish Regiment officer recalled, "they regarded, not unreasonably, every one they saw as an enemy, and fired at anything that moved".
 Many other civilians were killed when caught in the crossfire.
 Both sides, British and rebel, also shot civilians deliberately on occasion; for not obeying orders (such as to stop at checkpoints), for assaulting or attempting to hinder them, and for looting.
 There were also instances of British troops killing unarmed civilians out of revenge or frustration: notably in the North King Street Massacre, where fifteen were killed, and at Portobello Barracks, where six were shot.
 Furthermore, there were incidents of friendly fire.
 On 29 April, the Royal Dublin Fusiliers under Company Quartermaster Sergeant Robert Flood shot dead two British officers and two Irish civilian employees of the Guinness Brewery after he decided they were rebels.
 Flood was court-martialled for murder but acquitted.

 According to the historian Fearghal McGarry, the rebels attempted to avoid needless bloodshed.
 Desmond Ryan stated that Volunteers were told "no firing was to take place except under orders or to repel attack".
 Aside from the engagement at Ashbourne, policemen and unarmed soldiers were not systematically targeted, and a large group of policemen was allowed to stand at Nelson's Pillar throughout Monday.
 McGarry writes that the Irish Citizen Army "were more ruthless than Volunteers when it came to shooting policemen" and attributes this to the "acrimonious legacy" of the Dublin Lock-out.

 The vast majority of the Irish casualties were buried in Glasnevin Cemetery in the aftermath of the fighting.
 British families came to Dublin Castle in May 1916 to reclaim the bodies of British soldiers, and funerals were arranged.
 Soldiers whose bodies were not claimed were given military funerals in Grangegorman Military Cemetery.